JonathanHemnes/porgramming/content/blog/leadership-has-no-title.md

 8. Start implementing
    * The more people that you have on board with your proposed solution, the easier it will be to put in place.
 You may even find that there is a critical mass that once achieved, the change will naturally happen.

 In short, you don't need permission to be a leader.
 There is no ceremony that makes a person a leader.
-It's a decision that you make, and a set of steps.
+It's a decision that you make and a set of steps.
 As you practice those steps, you'll get better at it.
 After you do this a few times, you'll find yourself with plenty more leadership opportunities!
 Other leaders are always on the lookout for those with a willingness to lead.
 Those leaders are often in a position to give you more challenging opportunities.

 I've put together a few potential problems to solve at your workplace.
 I'd recommend you give the steps above a try and see what the results are for you!